-What is it about Blockchain, and Corda specifically, that has insurers excited?
-In this post, we will explore the synergies between insurance processes and the promise of Blockchain, and why they are a match made in heaven.
+Why and how blockchain is adopted in the insurance industry globally?
+What is it about blockchain solutions, and Corda specifically, that have insurers excited?
+In this post, we will explore the synergies between insurance industry and the promise of blockchain technology, and why they are a match made in heaven.
 In the process, we will bust a few myths — not the “red cars are more expensive to insure than black” kinds but ones that relate to how the industry does its business.

 2018 was a phenomenal year for R3 and our insurance community.
 We launched Corda Enterprise over the summer, welcomed several insurers across the globe to our ecosystem, watched several insurance CorDapps go live, and received a massive reception from the insurance community during our flagship conference, CordaCon.
 A recently released insurance market report captures the significant progress made by R3 in the insurance space in 2018.

-In subsequent posts, I will explore why insurers globally are choosing Corda as their Blockchain platform of choice other products — while our vastly superior technology has been a key factor; there are several other reasons.
+In subsequent posts, I will explore why innovative insurers globally are choosing Corda as their Blockchain platform of choice other blockchain product — while Corda’s vastly superior technology has been a key factor; there are several other reasons.

 But first, let’s explore a few common myths surrounding the industry.

 Insurance industry plays an important role in keeping society safe from any unforeseen and unanticipated risks and perils.
-Insurers have always adapted to changing needs and technological advancements to launch new products that protect customers and enterprises.
+Insurers have always been adapted to innovative solutions and technological advancements, launching new products that protect customers and enterprises.

 · With the advent of Uber and Lyft, several insurers innovated their product offerings to extend personal auto coverage to protect a driver while on Uber/Lyft duty.
 Grange Insurance identified a gap in existing products and expanded their coverage to ensure a driver is covered during the time between them accepting a ride and driving to pick up the customer